 Original Artwork Series

-While working with Japanese sumi ink (India ink or Chinese ink) I'm particularly interested in the movement of the brush and the trace this gesture leaves on the paper.
-An approach deeply rooted in the Japanese traditions shodo (Calligraphy) and zenga (Zen monk’s art).
+While working with Japanese Sumi ink (India ink or Chinese ink) I’m particularly interested in the movement of the brush and the trace this gesture leaves on the paper.
+An approach deeply rooted in the Japanese traditions Zen, Shodo, Zenga and Bokuseki.

-Shodo is not only an artistic, but also a mindful and meditative activity.
-Sho (書) means ‘to write’ and do (道) translates with ‘the path, or the Tao’.
+Shodo, Japanese calligraphy, is not only an artistic, but also a mindful and meditative activity.
+Sho (裛) means ‘to write’ and do (道) translates with ‘the path, or the Tao’.

 A lot of works in this ongoing series are based on Chinese characters and Japanese kanjis, but I’m using the same approach for abstract shapes and concepts as well.
 I don’t limit myself to actual, readable language – my focus lays on the expression, the state of mind and the final composition.